qqqlab/madflight/readme.md

 Dual core, no FPU, FreeRTOS optional.

-madflight uses FreeRTOS and executes the IMU loop on the second core, which is pretty much 100% loaded at the standard 133MHz CPU speed.
+madflight uses FreeRTOS and executes the IMU loop on the second core, which is 80% loaded at the standard 133MHz CPU speed.
 You can overclock the CPU to get some more headroom.

 #### Serial